Preksha2408/Weather-dashboard-challenge06/README.md

 # Deployment

-This application is deployed to GitHub Pages at:
+This application is deployed to GitHub Pages at:     https://preksha2408.github.io/Weather-dashboard-challenge06/

+Repository Link for the challenge : https://github.com/Preksha2408/Weather-dashboard-challenge06.git